 This road which links Ribeirão Grande City to Intervales is also good for species which are not common in the park.
 Spotted Nothura, Small-billed Tinamou, American Kestrel, White-tailed Hawk, Red-legged Seriema, Burrowing Owl, Short-eared Owl (seen occasionally), White-eared Puffbird, Yellowish Pipit (always on the fence post), Gray Monjita (always on the fence post), Streamer-tailed Tyrant, Grassland Yellow-finch, Wedge-tailed Grass-Finch, White-browed Blackbird, Chestnut-capped Blackbird and Yellow-rumped Marshbird are some of the species you are likely to see on the way to the park.

 In order to access all the trails and find those wanted species, Intervales has three excellent local birding guides to accompany the visitors, they were born and raised in the park and have an unrivalled knowledge of the area, they know the calls and the scientific names of all the birds in the region and where to find them.

 - Luis Avelino started working with bird researching in 1987, since then Luis has gathered a great experience.

-- Betinho Rodrigues began his career working as bird guide in 2002, he is also a good photographer.
+- Betinho Rodrigues began his career working as birding guide in 2002, he is also a good photographer.

-- Faustino Avelino has been working as bird guide since 2004, leading people from all around the World.
+- Faustino Avelino has been working as birding guide since 2004, leading people from all around the World.